 Nevada Department of Public Safety job candidates must either have two years of military experience with two years of professional work experience, a two-year associate’s degree and one year of professional work experience, or a bachelor’s degree.

 Sheriff’s Department Law Enforcement Jobs in Nevada

-Clark County: The Clark County Sheriff’s Department functions primarily as an arm of the Department of Justice, aiding in the processes involved with civil and criminal court proceedings, such as serving court orders, summons, subpoenas, warrants, and affidavits.
+The Clark County Sheriff’s Department functions primarily as an arm of the Department of Justice, aiding in the processes involved with civil and criminal court proceedings, such as serving court orders, summons, subpoenas, warrants, and affidavits.

-Washoe County: This Sheriff’s Department is the law enforcement agency for the unincorporated areas in Washoe County.
-It additionally operates a detention facility with an average daily inmate population of 1,000.
-420 commissioned deputies make up the sheriff’s force that has an $83.2 million annual budget, including grants totaling $5 million.
+This Sheriff’s Department is the law enforcement agency for the unincorporated areas in Washoe County.
+It also operates a detention facility with an average daily inmate population of 1,085.
+Some 412 commissioned deputies work for the Sheriff’s Department, which has a $119 million annual budget, including grants totaling $5 million.

 Municipal Police Jobs in Nevada